shizuo-kaji/ricci-flow/README.md

 # How to use

-## with boundary and specified target curvatures for each vertex
+## with free boundary and specified target curvatures for each vertex

     python ricci_flow.py dome.ply -K dome_targetK_hat.csv --gtol 1e-6 -op trf